gaddal18/Cats-App/README.md

 # cat_app

 A new Flutter project.
-The main file inside lib folder (main.dart)
+You can find the main app file inside the lib folder.

 ## Getting Started